OpenZeppelin/nile/CONTRIBUTING.md

 ## Design Patterns

 We always try to follow best practices and design patterns to make the code readable and maintainable.
-While most of them are left to be decided by the PR developer and the reviewer, we require following some patterns we enforce ourselves in the package source code:
+While most of them are left to be decided by the PR developer and the reviewer, we require following some patterns we enforce ourselves, presented below:

 ### Hex/Int pattern

 The pattern is defined as follows:

 #### Definitions
-- Internal API is the set of functions that are not meant to be called directly in scripting, tests, or any other context from users of Nile, but only internally, from other nile code (including plugins).
+- **Internal API** is the set of functions that are not meant to be called directly in scripting, tests, or any other context from users of Nile, but only internally, from other Nile code (including plugins).
-- Public API is the complement.
+- **Public API** is the complement.

 #### Rules
-- Accept and use only integers for Internal APIs (for hashes, keys, or addresses).
+- Accept and use **only int for Internal API** (for hashes, keys, or addresses).
-- Accept both hex and int from external input (config files, starknet cli output, etc..) or Public API functions, and convert the input to int before using it internally (nile.utils.normalize_number).
+- Accept **both hex and int from external input** (config files, starknet cli output, etc..) **or Public API functions**, and convert the input to int before using it internally (use `nile.utils.normalize_number`).
-- Always return int from Internal or Public API, except when the method explicitly declares the intention to return a hex (like hex_class_hash helper in utils).
+- Always **return int from Internal or Public API, except when the method explicitly declares the intention to return a hex** (like `nile.utils.hex_class_hash` helper).
-- Convert to hex before writing to files (like in address for accounts or class_hash for declares) to keep consistency.
+- Convert to **hex before writing to files** (like in address for accounts or class_hash for declares) to keep consistency.
-- Convert to hex when required for integrations (like starknet cli subprocess calls), right before where it is needed.
+- Convert to **hex when required for integrations** (like starknet cli subprocess calls), **right before where it is needed**.

 ## All set